msadiqraza/anythingllm-embed/README.md

 **Language & Localization**

 - `data-language` — Set the language for the chat interface.
 If not specified, it will default to English (en).
-Currently supported languages: en (English).
+[Currently supported languages are available here](https://github.com/Mintplex-Labs/anythingllm-embed/main/src/locales/resources.js).
+(PR's welcome)

 **Style Overrides**